 Research shows that social and economic factors are significant 'upstream' contributors to poor mental health and substance use issues (as well as many other health issues).
-Aspirus Riverview is committed to recognizing and addressing these 'root causes' as part of its overall community health improvement efforts.
-A number of strategies/approaches are being implemented within the hospital and clinics as well as with other community partners (e.g., Wood County Health Department).
+Aspirus Riverview is committed to recognizing and addressing health-related social needs as part of its overall community health improvement efforts.
+A number of related strategies/approaches are being implemented within the hospital and clinics as well as with other community partners (e.g., Wood County Health Department).